seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Shall I destroy him? whether there, or there, or there?
 That I may give the local wound a name
 And make distinct the very breach whereout
-Hector’s great spirit flew: answer me, heavens!
+Hector's great spirit flew: answer me, heavens!

 **HECTOR**
 It would discredit the blest gods, proud man,
 To answer such a question: stand again:
-Think’st thou to catch my life so pleasantly
+Think'st thou to catch my life so pleasantly
 As to prenominate in nice conjecture
 Where thou wilt hit me dead?